-Classroom information is also communicated in many different ways to the parents.
-At the beginning of the month, parents receive a calendar highlighting specific activities, themes, etc. for the month.
-In addition, weekly newsletters are provided to the parents at the end of each week.
-At the end of the day, each teacher will place a note on the white board outside the classroom so that parents will know what activities were included in the day.
-For our two year olds, parents will receive a daily note regarding their child's school day.
-Finally, please be sure to check the contents of your child's school bag each night so that you can find important notes, art projects, and so forth.
+Class-specific information is also communicated to parents in the following ways:

+- TH email (each teacher has her/his own TH email address) - Monthly calendar: At the beginning of the month, parents receive a calendar highlighting specific activities, themes, etc. for the month. - Weekly newsletters: Newsletters are provided to the parents at the end of each week. - White board: At the end of the day, each teacher will place a note on the white board outside the classroom so that parents will know what activities were included in the day. - Daily Note: For our two year olds, parents will receive a daily note regarding their child's school day. - School bag or lunch box: Finally, please be sure to check the contents of your child's school bag each night so that you can find important notes, art projects, and so forth. - Parent-teacher conferences: Conferences are held two times per school year (fall and spring).
+Each conference is a time for parents and teachers to have an opportunity to discuss the growth and development of the child.